-Since February, the hospital compound has been added to the list of buildings to visit in the Spanish city, along with other architectural gems such as La Pedrera and the Batlló House by Antoni Gaudì or Puig‘s Amatller House, which will also reopen soon.
-However, Sant Pau is the one with most artistic value, not only for its size, but because it has all the characteristics of the architectural movement that defined the late nineteenth and early twentieth centuries.
+After the renovations, the hospital compound was added to the list of places to visit in Barcelona along with other architectural gems such as La Pedrera and the Batlló House by Antoni Gaudì or Puig‘s Amatller House.
+However, Sant Pau is the one with most artistic value, not only for its size but because it has all the characteristics of the architectural movement that defined the late nineteenth and early twentieth centuries.

-Close to the Sagrada Familia (Sacred Family) Cathedral, Sant Pau was built between 1902 and 1930 by the architect Lluís Domènech i Montaner, a Gaudí disciple and author of other emblematic buildings in Barcelona, such as the Palau de la Música, Casa Fuster and the Lleó Morera House, whose main floor was opened to the public last January.
+Close to the Sagrada Familia (Sacred Family) Cathedral, Sant Pau was built between 1902 and 1930 by the architect Lluís Domènech i Montaner, a Gaudí disciple and author of other emblematic buildings in Barcelona, such as the Palau de la Música, Casa Fuster, and the Lleó Morera House.

 Domènech i Montaner devoted most of his life to this project, which housed the old Hospital de la Santa Creu i Sant Pau.
 It was planned as a garden city taking into account the welfare of patients, hence the deliberate use of color and light, both in paint, mosaics and stained glass windows, specially designed for therapeutic purposes.

 The modernist ensemble with an area equivalent to nine city blocks in Barcelona’s L’Eixample district is Europe’s largest.
 A complete tour of the most important rooms requires more than an hour.